You’ll never want to leave this chill, relaxed fishing village after you visit.

 Playa Marsella

 This is a swimming and relaxing beach, with small waves and a chill vibe.
 Taxis will know the spot, making it easy to get to.
 Nearby there are a couple of restaurants and hotels if you’re looking to grab lunch on the beach.
+It's walkable from Playa Maderas if you'd like to split your time between these two beaches one day, but know that Playa Marsella has barely any waves and stays pretty empty (no one comes here to surf, just to hang out, so it's very chill and relaxed).

 Hang Out with Turtles!

 One of the main reasons to relax in San Juan Del Sur is to come see the sea turtles — each year thousands of little turtles hatch and make their way to the ocean, and you can be a part of that.
-You'll need to go with a tour, so we have all the details about seeing turtles in Nicaragua right here.
+If you'll be in town from July to November (ish), you're visiting in turtle season.
+Ask around for tours that can take you to see the turtles nesting or hatching (the nearby La Flor Natural Reserve is the best place to see them).
+It's found a few miles south of SJDS and is a protected space for the Olive Ridley turtles to lay their eggs.

-Water Taxi to Playa Madera
+Water Taxi to Playa Maderas

 Line up in front of Hotel Estrella before 10:00 AM to book your tickets on a water taxi (tickets are around $8 USD).
 You’ll take a 30 minute boat trip across the waves to Playa Madera, a tranquil beach of golden sand, gorgeous waters, colorful bungalows and a relaxed vibe.
 Surfing also puts this place on the map, so plan on spending a couple of hours in the waves yourself (you’ll find board rentals all over) or watching the pros.